jpeterbaker/online_bg_tools/README.txt

 ==========
 Background
 ==========
-The website www.superdupergames.org (SDG) allows users to play many boardgames with each others asychronously (in the style of chess-by-mail).
+The website www.superdupergames.org (SDG) allows users to play many board games with each others asychronously (in the style of chess-by-mail).
 When displaying the state of a game (i.e. the board and pieces), there are two different display formats:
 1) Play Pages